Advanced Imagery Library

 • Contact Us

-Windows Vista offers a new level of security and control to your operating system that many would say is long overdue.
+Windows 7 & Windows Vista both offer a new level of security and control to your operating system that many would say is long overdue.
 However, along with the extra security comes extra steps for developers to ensure they can properly operate within this new environment.

-Windows Vista by default has you running as a user on your operating system, not an administrator.
-Then whenever you try to access a part of the operating system that is sensitive (i.e. - the Windows directory, System32 directory, Program Files directory, the system registry, etc), the OS halts and the user is prompted to authorize such access.
+Windows 7 & Windows Vista by default have you running as a user on your operating system, not an administrator.
+Then whenever you try to access a part of the operating system that is sensitive (i.e. - the Windows directory, System32 directory, Program Files directory, the system registry, etc), the OS halts, and the user is prompted to authorize such access.
 This disallows malicious programs from reading or fouling up sensitive system files or configurations.

 That's great, however now when you go to run REGSVR32.EXE in order to register the VB5 or VB6 version of the "Advanced Imagery Library" COM DLL's (AdvImgLib.dll or AdvImgLib5.dll), the operating system will give an error, or in some cases... will silently fail it's attempt to register the file.
 The reason for this is you are trying to insert information into the system's registry (which is restricted) as a standard user, not an administrator.
 So for security reasons, you are blocked.